douglas-sanini/spark-challenge/README.md

 ### Step 5: Perform Data Operations
 1. List all available tables in the `test_db` database.
 2. Create a DataFrame that calculates the total spending per user.
+3. You should write the DataFrame to the MysqlDB creating a new table called Results.
+Please output the results on the notebook
+4. You should write the DataFrame to the local disk creating a Delta Table.
+(HINT: Delta is not present on the docker image, you should install it first)

 ### Step 6: Commit Your Work to GitHub
 1. Install Git if it's not already installed.

-2. Fork this repo and add your notebook
+2. Fork this repo and add your notebook and the folder files from delta writing.